Brown County horse molestation case provides puzzle for legal, psychiatric communities

 Investigators built a case against him by comparing his alibis against video camera evidence showing he wasn’t where he claimed to be at the times when he claimed to be there, according to court records.
 Eventually they got legal permission to install a GPS tracking device on Rachwal’s Ford Explorer by which they tracked him to horse barns at and around the Manitowoc-Brown county border, according to a criminal complaint.

 Investigators then set up trail cameras in barns there, and they captured video of Rachwal molesting horses, the complaint says.

 Rachwal’s case, filed in May, was scheduled twice for jury trials.
-Last month, Rachwal’s defense lawyer withdrew his motion for an insanity plea, and he was sentenced Friday to probation and the time he'd already served in jail.
+Last month, Rachwal’s defense lawyer withdrew his motion for an insanity plea, and he is scheduled Friday for a plea and sentencing hearing.